Menzgold Ghana Limited: Controversy

+Private Investigations by Israel Laryea

+Israel Laryea, a journalist, sought to throw more light into the activities of Menzgold and paid a visit to London where he visited the commercial property "Berkeley Square House".
+He stated that it was the location of Menzgold's London Office as was stated on the then company website.
+In the investigative video that was circulated on all social media platforms in July 2018, he stated he was going to enter the building and proceed to the Menzgold Office and purport to buy gold.
+After a failed attempt to enter and actually interact with the occupants of the office, he indicated the security was tight and could not film the lobby and would have to pose as one looking for an office space to rent.

+This sparked controversies by the public and was branded a shabby investigation by notable journalists such as Chris-Vincent Agyapong.
+Chris-Vincent fired Israel in an attempt to save face following the poor investigation done which was made public after using the news agencies resources.

+Nana Appiah took to Instagram to express his sheer disappointment in the work done by Israel.

+Operations Shut Down

-Its operations were shut down in September 2018 by the Ghana Securities and Exchange Commission.
-The company's operating license which had initially been granted in 2014, was revoked by the Minerals Commission of Ghana had primarily been for gold trading and export.
-However, as reports of a gold-investment scheme with high returns started to circulate, the Bank of Ghana begun to publish warnings which cautioned citizens to be wary of dealing with the firm and warned the firm against taking cash deposits.
+Its operations were shut down in September 2018, by the Ghana Securities and Exchange Commission (SEC).
+The company's operating license which had initially been granted in 2014, was revoked by the Minerals Commission of Ghana since it had primarily been for gold trading and export.
+However, as reports of a gold-investment scheme with high returns started to circulate, the Bank of Ghana began to publish warnings which cautioned citizens to be wary of dealing with the firm and warned the firm against taking cash deposits.

-Customers deposit at Menzgold have been locked out since the shutdown and can't access their investments, leading to demonstrations at its various branches.
-In January 2019, the Economic and Organised Crime Office of Ghana, secured a court order to freeze all landed properties and vehicles belonging to the embattled Chief Executive Office of Menzgold Ghana Limited, Nana Appiah Mensah.
+Customers who deposited at Menzgold have been locked out since the shutdown and cannot access their investments, leading to demonstrations at its various branches.
+In January 2019, the Economic and Organized Crime Office (EOCO) of Ghana, secured a court order to freeze all landed properties and vehicles belonging to the embattled Chief Executive Officer of Menzgold Ghana Limited, Nana Appiah Mensah.
 The landed properties include Menzgold Ghana Limited, Menzgold Office Complex, Zylofon Art Complex, Brew Marketing Consult, Star Mad.
 Football Club, Zylofon Music and Media Company Limited, Brew Energy Company Limited and G. Tech Automobile Service.
-Nana Appiah Mensah who later went to Dubai to claim some of his money to pay his customers was arrested and sued by a Dubai based company called Horizon Royal Diamond.
-He won the case and was released which the court ordered an amount of $39 million to be paid to him.
-He returned to Ghana and was arrested by the Ghana Police and later released on bail of 1 billion Ghana Cedis.
-Nana Appiah Mensah is now preparing a payment schedule for his customers.

-On Wednesday, January 8 2020 some aggrieved customers of Menzgold Ghana Limited massed up at the residence of Nana Appiah Mensah to discuss payments of their locked up funds.
+On Wednesday, January 8, 2020 some aggrieved customers of Menzgold Ghana Limited massed up at the residence of Nana Appiah Mensah to discuss payments of their locked up funds.
 Nana Appiah Mensah fired shots to ward off his angry customers.